arnaud4d/documentation/docs/API/4DNetkit.md

 $token:=$oAuth2.getToken()
 ```

-> More features compatible with service mode will be available in the future.

 # Tutorial : Authenticate to the Microsoft Graph API in signedIn mode with 4D Netkit, and send an email using the SMTP Transporter class